China and the United Nations: Activity

 The International Criminal Court is a permanent tribunal to prosecute individuals for genocide, crimes against humanity, war crimes, and the crime of aggression.
 The court has jurisdiction if a situation is referred to the court by the United Nations Security Council.
 As of May 2013, 122 states have ratified or acceded to the Rome Statute that established the Court, but the PRC is not one of them.
 The PRC, as well its neighbouring rival India, has been critical of the court, as is the US which is also a non-signatory nation.

 Since the mid-2010s, China has sought more leadership roles and policy influence in UN bodies.
 Chinese diplomats have held leadership roles in the Food and Agriculture Organization, Interpol, the International Civil Aviation Organization, the UN Industrial Development Organization, and the UN Department of Economic and Social Affairs.

 China is active in its diplomacy with the International Telecommunications Union (ITU), the UN agency in charge of establishing common standards for telecommunications technologies.
 China is an active participant in the agency's work, is a significant donor, and Chinese experts have held leadership roles in the ITU.
 China seeks to obtain support in the ITU for China's internet protocol.

 Institutional connections between China's Belt and Road Initiative and multiple UN bodies have also been established.
+These connections have been framed as supporting "connectivity," a concept that China emphasizes as central to development through infrastructure and international cooperation.
 UN Secretary General António Guterres has praised the BRI for its capacity to advance the UN's sustainable development goals.

 In United Nations bodies, China argues for a way of looking at the concept of universal human rights that differs from the Western view.
 China's view is that a focus on political rights and values is a too narrow view of human rights, and should instead focus on economic outcomes, material well-being of people, and national sovereignty.

 On 4 July 2024, China rejected Western human rights reform recommendations at a U.N.
 Human Rights Council session but accepted nearly 70% of suggestions from allies.
 Critics argue this acceptance rate is misleading due to lobbying efforts, while the U.S. and UK expressed disappointment, and Russia and Gambia praised China's approach.